 MaryStewart Lewis, of AT&T, will serve as vice chair.

 Holly Harwell, of Keller Williams Realty, will serve as the immediate past chair.

 Hodgen Mainda, of MDP Management, will serve as secretary.

 James Woods, of the Trust Company, will serve as treasurer, and Lee Jackson, M.D. of Memorial Robotics and Urologic Cancer, will hold the member-at-large post.
-Dr. Jackson is a board certified urologist and prostate cancer surgeon at the Memorial Health Care System.
+Dr. Jackson is a board certified urologist and prostate cancer surgeon at the CHI Memorial.

 New members of the Foundation Board include:

 Leo Brown – Leo Brown’s affiliation with Memorial dates back to 1996 when he began his first term as a member of the Development Council, predecessor to the Foundation Board.
-Mr. Brown was instrumental in the creation of the Memorial Health Care System Foundation in 2000 and served two terms as Chair of the Board before becoming a member of the Memorial Health Care System Board of Directors where he has also served as Board Chair.
+Mr. Brown was instrumental in the creation of the CHI Memorial Foundation in 2000 and served two terms as Chair of the Board before becoming a member of the CHI Memorial Board of Directors where he has also served as Board Chair.
 Leo is a partner with Davis, Smith & Brown, a financial services company.

 Sue Culpepper – Sue Culpepper is the Director for Student Success for the College of Business at the University of Tennessee at Chattanooga.
 A dedicated civic leader, Sue is a Rotarian, a member of the University of Tennessee Alumni Association’s Women’s Council, University of Tennessee at Chattanooga Alumni Association, and currently serves on the boards of the Chattanooga Women’s Leadership Institute, Rotary Club of Downtown Chattanooga, the Dean’s Advisory Board for the University of Tennessee at Chattanooga College of Business, and Friends of Memorial Council.